Stack - Array Implementation

 Are any other fields needed?
 Well, remember that the maximum size of the array is determined at run-time...We'll probably need to keep that value around so that we can tell when the stack is full...
 The final type, thus, is:

-typedef struct { stackElementT *contents; int top; int maxSize; } stackT;
+These types should go in the interface,typedef struct { stackElementT *contents; int top; int maxSize; } stackT;stack.h.

 - Filling in stack functions: